**Draft Order**: Round 6 onwards

 **Special Wallbreaker**: Espeon can take the route of an all out attacker with Choice Specs in order to break holes in teams that can’t withstand its strong Psychic attacks and acceptable coverage options.

-**Fast Utility**: Espeon’s high speed can allow it to play the role of a fast utility Pokemon that can set both Light Screen and Reflect, while also spreading status and even Wishes to its teammates.
+**Fast Utility**: Espeon’s high speed can allow it to play the role of a fast utility Pokemon that can set both Light Screen and Reflect, while also spreading status for its teammates.

 Common Moves